 In 1969, a girl’s life is not her own.
-Katya Warshawsky’s parents demand she drop out of high school and join a cleaning crew.
+Katya Warshawsky’s parents demand she drop out of high school to clean offices.
 Instead, she runs away, hoping to join hippies, anti-war protestors, and aspiring artists like herself.
 But Chicago’s counterculture isn’t as welcoming as she dreamed.
 Widowed doctor Robert Lewis worries how much longer to keep his medical practice open: he can offer little help to his most desperate patients.
 When Katya—starry-eyed, barefoot, and in trouble—appears in his office, a rash impulse propels him into the turbulent streets of Chicago.
 While Katya hunts for freedom and Dr. Lewis searches for her, they encounter chaos and beauty as they both risk a new unknown life.

 “In this stunning debut novel, Anara Guard weaves together the fragments of a runaway girl’s life against the backdrop of 1970s Chicago.
 Her voice is lyrical and self-aware, lulling the reader into her character’s painful, beautiful world.”— San Francisco Book Review

-Honorable Mention, Chicago Writers Association Book of the Year for 2022 in indie fiction
+Honorable Mention in indie fiction, Chicago Writers Association 2022 Book of the Year

 5 stars — Readers’ Favorites